 Your investment in the notes involves certain risks.
-See "Risk Factors" beginning on page PS-4 to read about investment risks relating to the notes.
+See "Additional Risk Factors Specific to the Notes" beginning on page PS-4 to read about investment risks relating to the notes.
 Unless otherwise specified in the relevant pricing supplement, the principal of the notes is not protected and you could lose some or all of your investment.